collabnix/dockerlabs/advanced/monitoring/dry-tool/README.md

 ![](https://github.com/sangam14/Docker-Containers-with-Dry-Tool/blob/master/Picture1.png)

-### Press [3] to switch to Docker networks.
+- Press [3] to switch to Docker networks.
 It will show a list of your active Docker networks.
-### Select any network from the list and hit [enter] to fetch and show the details of the selected network.
+- Select any network from the list and hit [enter] to fetch and show the details of the selected network.
 The output will look similar to the below:

 ![](https://github.com/sangam14/Docker-Containers-with-Dry-Tool/blob/master/Picture3.png)

-# manual method
+# Manual method

-## Download the latest version of Dry :
+Download the latest version of Dry :

 ```
 wget https://github.com/moncho/dry/releases/download/v0.9-beta.3/dry-linux-amd64

 ```
-## Move the file to /usr/local/bin/dry
+## Moving the file to /usr/local/bin/dry

 ```
 sudo mv dry-linux-amd64 /usr/local/bin/dry

 ```
-## Provide the access permissions.
+## Providing the access permissions.

 ```
 sudo chmod 755 /usr/local/bin/dry